-John Zebedee was exiled to the Island of Patmos where he spent his life in isolation (Rev.1:9).
+John Zebedee was exiled to the Island of Patmos where he spent his life in isolation (Revelation 1:9).
 The news that reached him indicated that issues interfered with the purpose for which Christ had come into the world.
-John considered his mission to show why people should believe in Jesus (Jn.20:31) and that the Holy Spirit’s primary function was to reinforce that message (Jn.14:15-27; 16:5-16).
-It was prior to Acts 2: 1-4 that Jesus had breathed the Holy Spirit on the disciples before they were commissioned as agents of reconciliation (Jn.20:21-23).
-John no longer hesitated to proclaim Jesus as the Son of God, that leaders must experience a new birth, the kingdom was not of this world (Rome had ended the existence of Judah) and Jesus was preparing a place for His followers in God’s world.
+John considered his mission to show why people should believe in Jesus (John 20:31) and that the Holy Spirit’s primary function was to reinforce that message (John 14:15-27; 16:5-16).
+It was prior to Acts 2: 1-4 that Jesus had breathed the Holy Spirit on the disciples before they were commissioned as agents of reconciliation (John 20:21-23).
+John no longer hesitated to proclaim Jesus as the Son of God, that leaders must experience a new birth, that God’s Kingdom was not of this world (Rome had ended the existence of Judah), and that Jesus was preparing a place for His followers in God’s World.
 Without the Gospel of John, posterity would have continued dabbling in unrelated problems.
 And those that disregard or take the Gospel out of its sequence, skate on thin ice.

 Historical sequence is essential to our understanding of the work of the Holy Spirit.
 In fact, it is necessary to see the relationship of Father, Son, and Holy Spirit.
 John’s Epistles and the Book of Revelation may have preceded the Fourth and final Gospel.
 In the light of all the other New Testament writings, John’s Gospel stands out as a summation of the essentials we need to make it into the kingdom of heaven.
 And this summation was issued from the Father, the Son and the Counselor (John 14:23-26).